trodemaster/packer-win-pc/README.md

 ***Private data***
 In this example the only private data is the password used for local administrator and "localuser" user account.
 Copy the Example-privatedate.json to privatedata.json in the root of the directory.
 Add your own password here and the file will be ignored by git.
 Follow this practice for any other data you do not want in your repo.

+***Building the images***
+After configuring your build system with the required bits and prerequsits use the following commands to build the images.
+From the root of the git repo run the follwing commands.

+Quick validation of file paths...
+<pre><code>packer validate -var-file privatedata.json Win10.json</pre></code>

+Build both OpenStack and VMware images at the same time
+<pre><code>packer build -force -var-file privatedata.json Win10.json</pre></code>

+Build the VMware image only
+<pre><code>packer build -force -var-file privatedata.json -only vmware-iso Win10.json</pre></code>

+Build the OpenStack image only
+<pre><code>packer build -force -var-file privatedata.json -only qemu Win10.json</pre></code>